Brad And Angelina’s Kids Treated To A London Vacation Amid Parents’ Divorce

-Brad and Angelina’s kids are treated to some quality time with their mom as they are torn between their parents’ messy divorce for they would reportedly have to “choose” which parent to live with.
+Brad and Angelina’s kids were treated to some quality time with their mom as they are torn between their parents’ messy divorce.
+It’s alleged that the children will have to “choose” which parent to live with.

-Brad Pitt and Angelina Jolie’s divorce is tearing their family apart as a recent report from Yahoo!
+Brad Pitt and Angelina Jolie’s divorce is tearing their family apart.
+A recent report from Yahoo!
 Revealed that their children would have to “pick” which parent they want to live with amid a messy custody battle that comes with the ex-couple’s ugly divorce.

-According to the outlet, Angelina is planning to put as much distance as possible from her estranged husband by relocating to the United Kingdom for the majority of the year as the Allied actor remains a resident of Los Angeles, California.
+According to the outlet, Angelina is planning to put as much distance as possible as possible between her estranged husband and herself by relocating to the United Kingdom for the majority of the year as the Allied actor remains a resident of Los Angeles, California.

 “Ange wants the kids to each decide… who they live with.”